ianmtaylor1/pimsgboard/README.md

 joystick will display all new messages.
 Pressing left on the joystick will replay the most recent group of past messages.

+The color of the notification digit is determined pseudorandomly by the timestamp of the oldest unread message.
+It will stay the same until the messages are read, then it will (probably) be different when the next message is received.

 ## Installing

 1. On a Raspberry Pi running [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/)